IBM/istio101/workshop/exercise-7/README.md

   ...
 ```

->
-> Note that the annotations can also be used to gradually enable mTLS on individual services,
+Note that the annotations can also be used to gradually enable mTLS on individual services.
->

 ## Further Reading